Premium

 Not every song on “Cool Night” is a triumph.
 “Oriental Eyes” isn’t exactly politically correct, but “Asian American and Pacific Islander (AAPI) Eyes” wouldn’t fit the rhythm all that well.
 Still, it’s a passable song even if it’s not a classic.
 “What You Got to Say About Love” is cheesy but kind of catchy.
 The only song I would say is completely skippable is Davis’ cover of the Supremes' not exactly classic “Nathan Jones.”
 The latter tracks are the ones that sound the most dated.

 Almost everything about “Cool Night” suggests soulful Southern smoothness.
 Every instrumental choice perfectly fits the mood, even with the knowledge that Davis loved to experiment with synth sounds.
 He surrounded himself with some of the best players and vocalists the South had to offer, including the members of the blue-eyed soul band Whiteface.
-David and Ed Seay’s production is impeccable, and even the cover photo of Davis relaxing on a hammock evokes a soft rock vibe.
+Davis and Ed Seay’s production is impeccable, and even the cover photo of Davis relaxing on a hammock evokes a soft rock vibe.

 But the star of the show is Davis.
 His pitch-perfect voice and songwriting prowess — he wrote six tracks himself and shared credit for two others with co-writers.